vizor-games/infraworld-cornerstone/README.md

 Debugging
 =========

-Since the Cornerstone is an open source software, you may want to debug it or add some extra functionality.
+Since Cornerstone is an open source software, you may want to debug it or add some extra functionality.
 Since it is distributed as Maven project, you can import it as a Maven solution for Eclipse, Intellij IDEA or any of your favorite Java IDE.